enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

 ``JeansRefinementColdTemperature`` (external)
-    If the Jeans length refinement criterion (see ``CellFlaggingMethod``) is being used, and this parameter is greater than zero, it will be used in place of the temperature in all cells.
+    If the Jeans length refinement criterion (see ``CellFlaggingMethod``) is being used, and this parameter is greater than zero, it will be used as a temperature floor when calculating the Jeans length.
 Default: -1.0 ``RefineByResistiveLengthSafetyFactor`` (external)
     Resistive length is defined as the curl of the magnetic field over the magnitude of the magnetic field.
 We make sure this length is